Album covers that were changed for unusual reasons

 Radio X looks at the times the cover art has been messed with - for censorship, taste or more obscure reasons...

-Bowie's 1974 album certainly wasn't "the dog's bollocks" as the half-man, half-canine hybrid of Belgian artist Guy Peellaert's cover painting had its knackers airbrushed out for British audiences.
+Bowie's 1974 album certainly wasn't "the dog's b*llocks" as the half-man, half-canine hybrid of Belgian artist Guy Peellaert's cover painting had its knackers airbrushed out for British audiences.

-If you buy the record today, of course, the balls are all present and correct.
+If you buy the record today, of course, the testicles are all present and correct.